vicperry/example_package/README.md

 # package_name

 Description.
-The package hello_world is used to:
+The package hello_world_ultimate is used to:
 	- Print 'Hello World'

 ## Installation